Antvndev/Antvndev/README.md

 ## 💓 Things I love
 🐈 ✨Cats✨.
+🔋 White monster.
 ☕ Consuming large amounts of coffee while debugging the one thing that refuses to work.
-🔋 White monster.
+🎮 Playing Video games, mainly FFxiv.
+Some could say im an addict but in my opinion its consistency (I'm definitely an addict >.> ).